-In Nursery baseline assessments will be completed within 6 weeks of the child's entry to Nursery and the half term before they go into Reception.
+In Nursery baseline assessments will be completed within the first few weeks of the child's entry to Nursery.
 In Nursery the children will be assessed for the baseline on The Prime Areas and recorded in Pupil Tracker 'highlighter'.
+They are then assessed at the end of each half term.